TimRCurtis/What-I-Learned/Vue/lists.md

 </script>
 ```

 Now we can use `v-for` on the `<li>` elements to render each item in the assignments component array.
 We will echo out each assignment name in the assignments component inside the `{{}}` known as mustash syntax.
-This is how you can generate data dynamically.
+This is how you loop through an array and display the data dynamically.

 ```html
 <div id="app">